lntosi/docker-ns3-ndn/README.md

 ==============

 ## Follow these instructions to run this project:
+# Recommended OS: Debian 10

+1) Download this repository to your computer;

-1) Build the ubuntu18-ns3-ndn Dockerfile to create the Ubuntu image with all the required dependencies to run NS-3 and ndnSIM;
+2) Access the ubuntu18-ns3-ndn Dockerfile folder to build the Ubuntu image with all the required dependencies to run NS-3 and ndnSIM;

 ```shell
 docker build -t ubuntu18-ns3-ndn .
 ```

-2) Build the ubuntu18-developer Dockerfile.
+3) Access the the ubuntu18-developer Dockerfile folder to build the image that you will use.
 If you have uploaded the ubuntu18-ns3-ndn image to Docker Hub, it will be necessary to change the repository in line #1 of the Dockerfile (FROM ubuntu18-ns3-ndn:latest);

 ```shell
 docker build \